 The costs of any discretion exercised by an employer in order to enhance benefits for a member through the Fund will be subject to additional contributions from the employer as required by the regulations as and when the event occurs.
 As a result, no allowance for such discretionary benefits has been made in the valuation.

-Employers are required to meet all costs of early retirement strain (non ill-health) by immediate capital payment to the Fund.
+The default position is that employers are required to meet all costs of early retirement strain (non ill-health) by immediate capital payment to the Fund.
+Where an employer is implementing a significant business efficiency exercise, upon receipt of an evidence-based request, the Fund may consider deferring the immediate payment of early retirement strain costs during 2025/26 until the setting of the 2025 valuation Rates and Adjustment Certificate.
+Any decision as an alternative to the default approach, will be made at the sole discretion of the Fund\.